Multi-Objective Optimization for Sparse Deep Multi-Task Learning: Experiments

 \paragraph{MultiMNIST dataset:} For $\epsilon = 0$ (exact non-dominance), we get $39$ Pareto optimal points on MultiMNIST (case $k_0 \neq 0$).
 The sparse model obtained with $k = (10^{-3}, 0.2, 0.799)$ produces the best average accuracy of $96.845\%$ on the main tasks, despite having removed more than half $(SR = 57.26\%)$ of the original model's parameters (neurons).
 As shown in Table 1, this model promotes parameter tying $(PS = 1.15>1)$ and compresses the original model by a factor of more than two $(CR = 2.7)$.
 The results also show that for each method, the overall performance of our proposed MDMTN model architecture exceeds that of the HPS architecture.
-Furthermore, the sparse MDMTN model obtained through our approach surpasses the performance of individually learning each task.
+Furthermore, the sparse MDMTN model obtained through our approach surpasses the performance of individually learning each task (\textit{Single-Task Learning - STL}), as well as that of the MGDA, KDMTL, and MTAN methods.
 Figure \ref{fig:sparsitySTUDY_MM} shows the visualizations of the obtained Pareto optimal points on MultiMNIST, clustered by sparsity rate.
 An approximately convex 3D Pareto front is obtained.
 Thus, when moving along the front from one solution to another, improvements in one objective are achieved at the expense of others in a generally smooth and consistent way.
 We project this Pareto front onto the space of the main objective functions to better understand the influence of the secondary objective on model performance, and according to the clustering information (right table), sparse models with a sparsity rate of roughly $53\%$ increase model performance while greatly reducing its complexity.
 Therefore, although a largely sparse model struggles to jointly optimize the primary objectives in comparison to the original model, given a preference vector $k$, our technique may adaptively identify a suitable sparse model from the original one at an acceptable cost.
-Moreover, the result emphasizes that an even larger sparsity can be achieved, but at the cost of having to trade between the two main tasks in a considerable fashion.
-However, considering the goal of reducing the size and the training effort of large-scale ML models, this might be very useful in practical situations, where we can adjust the weights of a small network in order to adapt to different tasks.
+Moreover, the result emphasizes that an even larger sparsity can be achieved, but at the cost of having to trade between the two main tasks considerably.
+However, considering the goal of reducing the size and the training effort of large-scale ML models, this might be very useful in practical situations, where we can adjust the weights of a small network to adapt to different tasks.